 Recovery from substance use disorder isn’t just about finding the right sober living or recovery residence; it’s also about being somewhere you feel comfortable, with people who respect you and encourage you to be your best self—somewhere that feels like a community.
 We started Providence Retreat with this vision in mind.
-It’s personal for us because we’ve been there.
+Substance abuse recovery is personal for us because we’ve been there.

 Most sober living homes are in urban areas and may be a overwhelming during the early stages of recovery.
 Our recovery program is different.
 Located in beautiful Hollis, Maine, Providence Retreat is designed to feel warm, welcoming and peaceful.
 We take in no more than 12 men at a time.
 It’s why we chose this 19th century New England farmhouse setting to run our program.
 From the moment you walk through our door, you’re made to feel at home.

 The Providence Retreat Mission